Yossioren/AttacksonImplementationsCourseBook/chapters/09_Fault_Attacks.md

 secure technology in billions of ARM-based devices - TrustZone; (1) obtaining AES key, and (2) forge RSA signatures of unauthorized and possibly malicious applications.
-VoltJockey proved to be successful in a commerical device, the Google Nexus 6, and has demonstrated its dangerous implications in the secure execution environment TrustZone.
+VoltJockey proved to be successful in a commercial device, the Google Nexus 6, and has demonstrated its dangerous implications in the secure execution environment TrustZone.

-An illustration of the VoltJockey attack process can be found in Figure <a href="#algo:voltjockey" data-reference-type="ref" data-reference="algo:voltjockey">[algo:voltjockey]</a>.
+An illustration of the VoltJockey attack process can be found in Figure <a href="#fig:voltjockey" data-reference-type="ref" data-reference="fig:voltjockey">1.9</a>.

 <figure>
 <img src="images/chapter8/voltjockey_process.jpg" id="fig:voltjockey" alt="VoltJockey attack process." /><figcaption aria-hidden="true">VoltJockey attack process.</figcaption>